 The anti-graffiti coating system shall be applied to locations as described in Exhibit 4 and in accordance with this Specification.
-Anti-graffiti coatings intended for use under this Specification shall be of a composition capable of preventing the adhesion of and facilitating the removal of vontarig the duricolori of and fucilitating the removal of Project ID P042443 Page 70 acrylic, polyurethane, and alkyd spray paint.
+Anti-graffiti coatings intended for use under this Specification shall be of a composition capable of preventing the adhesion of and facilitating the removal of acrylic, polyurethane, and alkyd spray paint.
 Use a clear, non-sacrificial anti-graffiti coating for all applications.